egidux/eTaskerPublic/API.md

 ##2.
 Login

-This endpoint login user when email confirmed
+This endpoint login user if email confirmed

 #### HTTP Request